perladvent/perldotcom/content/article/hacktoberfest-2019.md

 ## Find something to hack

 [Perl.com](https://github.com/tpf/perldotcom) has some website issues you might consider.
 Or, you can [write an article for Perl.com](/article/how-to-write-your-first-article-for-perl-com/) and send that as a pull request.
+Or, read some of the older articles and edit them to fix typos, new web addresses, and so on.
+Since Perl.com is its won GitHub project, almost anything you see is updatable.
+If you don't know where to change something, we'll help you figure it out.

 I maintain the [PerlPowerTools](https://github.com/briandfoy/PerlPowerTools) project and there are several niggling style issues that I'd like to handle so I can improve PerlPowerTool's score on [kritika.io](https://kritika.io/users/briandfoy/repos/7253941177493998/), which is currently an F based on most of this code being written in a style more palatable 20 years ago.